Ishmeet1202/simplibooks-app/README.md

   * `DELETE /api/v1/expenses/:id` - Permanently deletes an expense record.

   #### **AI**
-  * `POST /api/v1/ai/generate-email` - Generates email content for an invoice using AI.
-  * `POST /api/v1/ai/suggest-category` - Suggests a category for an expense based on its description.
+  * `POST /api/v1/ai/predict-category` - Suggests a category for an expense based on its description.

 </details>